 It's since closed down but you can find it at the Internet Archive.

-Communication Arts liked it enough to profile it in 2011.
+Communication Arts liked it enough to profile the first issue.
 I conducted interviews with industry luminaries like Don Norman and Jakob Neilsen.
 As Managing Editor, I herded a team of writers, designers, and even a cartoonist to the finish line, each issue.

 Proof that the smallest budgets inspire the most creative solutions.